 Her artistic talent is embedded in her DNA – her passion for textiles developed at an early age whilst watching her grandmothers, both gifted seamstresses.
 Her grandfather, a talented engineer, also played a part – his ability to visualise in three dimensions, and to deftly turn a sketch into an object, is a skill that Amanda has inherited, and which is manifest in her work today.
 These attributes, together with her love of mark-making, are the basis from which each piece of work is created.

-Her twice-daily walk in the surrounding forest with her dog, is dubbed her ‘daily commute’ and is where she found the perfect subject matter to replicate.
+Her twice-daily walk in the surrounding forest with her dog, is dubbed her ‘daily commute’ and is where she has found the perfect subject matter to replicate.
 In this peaceful environment, away from the hubbub of organising a busy home and family, she finds her inspiration and precious time for working through ideas and problems.
 As she walks, she scours the understorey of the forest floor seeking its hidden treasures.
 Over time, she has honed an inherent ability to locate intriguing flora in the most unexpected of places.
-Her three-dimensional, papier-mâché and machine-embroidered sculptures are then created in her studio in the Surrey Hills.
+From these beginnings, her three-dimensional, papier-mâché and machine-embroidered sculptures are then created in her studio in the Surrey Hills.